 There's no reason to own gold in U.S. dollar terms, commodities trader Dennis Gartman said Monday.» Read More

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-Oil was down again, and closed under $75.
-Traders say there could be more pressure from here.
-Nat gas was down on the day.
+Rig counts declined and Europe appears to be getting stronger.
+Nat gas and gold were up on the day, as well.

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-The global supply glut concerns continue, as WTI and Brent were both down on the day.
-Nat gas popped 7 percent as cold weather hit the midwest.
+There was a big build in oil and gas today, and both were down on the day.